nicolettafbr/Qontainer/README.md

 Qontainer is a fitness app that lets you track your exercises to make your gym sessions easier than ever!

-You can choose from four different types of exercises: strength (forza), hypertrophy (ipertrofia) and two types of cardio, namely liss (low intensity steady state cardio) and hiit (high intensity steady state cardio).
+You can choose from four different types of exercises: strength (forza), hypertrophy (ipertrofia) and two types of cardio, namely LISS (Low Intensity Steady State Cardio) and HIIT (High Intensity Interval Training).

 For each kind of exercise you are asked to fill in some specific fields required to calculate super useful and rad things such as your one rep max or your cardio training zone, i.e. in every strength exercise you are asked for the number of sets, reps and the weight used, whereas for every hiit session you perform you should put in the number of intervals of work/rest performed and how much they lasted.